Escitalopram is prescribed as a once-daily dose. Try to take your doses at the same time of day each day.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cipralex® 5, 10, and 20 mg Film-coated Tablets; Lundbeck Limited, The electronic Medicines Compendium.
-Dated September 2013.
+Manufacturer's PIL, Cipralex® 5 mg, 10 mg and 20 mg Film-coated Tablets; Lundbeck Limited, The electronic Medicines Compendium.
+Dated February 2022.